7 Healthy Eating Goals

-Whenever we consume junk food, it stimulates our body’s reward system the same way cocaine, alcohol, and other drugs do.
+Whenever we consume junk food, it stimulates our body's reward system the same way cocaine, alcohol, and other drugs do.
 For many people, consuming unhealthy food has turned into an addiction.
-Fortunately, by minimizing your intake of junk food, it can help to reset the brain’s reward systems so you won’t crave them as often as you do now.
+Fortunately, minimizing your intake of junk food can help to reset the brain's reward systems so you won't crave them as often as you do now.
 In this post, we take a look at some goals to consider when it comes to eating healthy foods.

 1) Make Breakfast Everyday

-Data shows that many people simply don’t believe they have enough time to sit and make a healthy balanced breakfast in the morning hours as a result of rushing to work.
-Instead, most people grab a pastry to substitute as their morning breakfast.
-But by fueling up with a healthy meal before you start the day, it can help to balance blood sugar levels and reduce feelings of hunger before lunchtime.
+Data shows that many people simply don't believe they have enough time to sit and make a healthy balanced breakfast in the morning hours as a result of rushing to work.
+Instead, most people grab a pastry to substitute for their morning breakfast.
+But fueling up with a healthy meal before you start the day, can help to balance blood sugar levels and reduce feelings of hunger before lunchtime.

 2) Reduce Caffeine Intake

 Even though coffee itself is not harmful, the excessive amounts of sugars that big brands use to create their drink is unhealthy for you.
-In some instances, you may even crave energy drinks on a daily basis as a result of your high caffeine intake.
+In some instances, you may even crave energy drinks daily as a result of your high caffeine intake.
 Therefore, one of the ways you can reduce your desire for a cup of sugary cappuccino or energy drink is to gradually reduce your caffeine intake.

 3) Eat Healthier At Work

-It’s common for co-workers to get together and order takeout during lunch hours.
+It's common for co-workers to get together and order takeout during lunch hours.
 Common foods that people typically consume at work include candies, muffins, donuts, and chocolates.
-As opposed to ordering takeout food when you’re at work, one of the goals you can pursue is to eat healthier foods while at work.
-One of the ways you can easily do this is to bring your own food for lunch.
+As opposed to ordering takeout food when you're at work, one of the goals you can pursue is to eat healthier foods while at work.
+One of the ways you can easily do this is to bring your food for lunch.
 Not only will this help to improve your health, but it can also help to save money as well.

 4) More Protein Less Meat

 Meat is rich in protein which is an essential nutrient that helps to build muscle as well as to keep you feeling full for longer.
-But continuously eating an abundance of meat for lunch, breakfast, and dinner can cause inflammation as well as aggravating the digestive system.
+But continuously eating an abundance of meat for lunch, breakfast, and dinner can cause inflammation as well as aggravate the digestive system.
 Therefore, one goal you could establish is to choose an all-vegan meal that features ingredients that are packed with protein such as meals that consist of tofu, seeds, eggs, nuts, or legumes.